03 Mar Jackfruit BBQ “Pork” Sliders with Carolina Slaw

 - Remove the seeds from the jackfruit.

 - Gently shred the jackfruit with your hands, leaving some chunks.
-Pat dry.
+Rinse well, and squeeze until very dry in a kitchen towel.
+Fluff.

 - Combine chili powder, cayenne, liquid smoke, salt and apple cider vinegar in a bowl to form a paste, then add the jackfruit, tossing gently to coat with the dry rub and set aside.